yyu233/doctor-ai/README.md

            yalex778/can_rise_paco_ubuntu_dev bash
 ```

-In the root directory of doctor-ai:
+In the root directory of doctor-ai, start the backend
-Start the backend
 ```
 python main.py
 ```

-In the frontend directory:
+In the frontend directory, start the frontend
 ```
 npm run dev
 ```